$18M Verdict in Florida Brake Dust Mesothelioma Lawsuit

-A Florida jury awarded $18 million to Denise Cook, a 64-year-old woman who developed peritoneal mesothelioma after years of secondary exposure to asbestos brake dust from her father’s auto repair shop.
+A Florida jury awarded $18 million to Denise J. Guth Cook, a 64-year-old woman who developed peritoneal mesothelioma after years of secondary asbestos exposure to brake dust from her father’s auto repair shop.

 Cook never worked with brakes herself.
-As a child, she laundered her father’s and brothers’ work clothes and visited their shop, where an Ammco brake grinder released chrysotile asbestos fibers into the air.
-Decades later, she was diagnosed with a cancer that kills most patients within two years.
+As a child, she laundered her father’s and brothers’ work clothes and visited the shop, where an Ammco brake grinder released chrysotile asbestos fibers into the air.
+Decades later, she was diagnosed with peritoneal mesothelioma, a cancer of the abdominal lining.

-Hennessy’s attorneys argued that Cook’s cancer could have been caused by genetic factors, natural causes, or exposure to talc-based cosmetics.
-The jury rejected those arguments and found the company liable for failing to warn about the dangers of asbestos dust from its brake grinder.
+Hennessy’s defense argued that Cook’s cancer could have been caused by genetic factors, natural causes, or exposure to talc-based cosmetics.
+The jury rejected those arguments and found the company liable.

 Why This Verdict Matters: The Hidden Risk of Secondary Exposure

-This case highlights a growing category of mesothelioma lawsuits: secondary asbestos exposure.
-People who never worked directly with asbestos are developing cancer from fibers brought home on workers’ clothing.
+This case is part of a growing category of mesothelioma lawsuits involving secondary asbestos exposure.
+People who never worked directly with asbestos are developing cancer from fibers carried home on workers’ clothing, hair, and skin.

-The numbers are stark.
-According to CDC data, mesothelioma deaths among US women increased 25% between 1999 and 2020, rising from 489 to 614 per year.
-About 44% of women diagnosed with mesothelioma were exposed through secondary contact, compared to just 3% of men.
+According to CDC data, mesothelioma deaths among US women rose 25% between 1999 and 2020, from 489 to 614 per year.
+The CDC estimates approximately 3,000 Americans are diagnosed with mesothelioma annually.

 Brake Dust and Asbestos: A Decades-Long Hazard